nelsonjchen/op-replay-clipper/README.md

 3. Hopefuly you don't have any OP clipper related droplets running.
 If so, great!
    * <img width="1265" alt="Screen Shot 2022-10-11 at 9 20 45 PM" src="https://user-images.githubusercontent.com/5363/195249252-a28f2265-e99c-4e2a-b67f-f3cdd0cb1f87.png">

-#### DIY
+#### 🔨 DIY

 You may want to prune images.
 Up to you, DIYer!

 ### Advanced

-Run the script with `-h` to get a usage text to help
+Run the script with `-h` to get a usage text to help with more options.

-Here are some common options that may be of interest:
+Common options that may be of interest:

 * You can change the length from 30 seconds to anything with the `-l` argument. e.g. `-l 60` for a minute
   * Be aware that increasing the clip length proportionally doubles the time it takes to record.
 60 seconds takes 2 minutes to record.
 5 minutes will take 10 minutes!
 10, 20!
 * You can change the target file size for the clip with `-m` for the size in MB. e.g. `-m 50` to target 50MB
   * For reference, here are some common target file sizes
     * Discord Free w/ Video Preview: 8MB
     * Discord Nitro w/ Video Preview: 50MB
     * Modern Discord Nitro + Desktop Max: 500MB

 ## Architecture

 Just a single shell script that runs an X11 server, and tmux commands to control the replay executable.
-There's some faketime to make it run reliably without extensive or any modifications to the pre-built openpilot that is used.
+There is `faketime` to make it run reliably without modifications to the pre-built openpilot that is in the image.
 Docker is used to just make it portable, but also easy to cleanup.
-Docker Compose is used to make sure  the `/dev/shm` size is correct.
+Docker-Compose is used to make sure  the `/dev/shm` size is correct.

 ## Future